There are a few configuration files to control certain aspects of

 You should backup this file.

-- The secret keyring.
+The public keyring.
 You should backup this file.

 Operation is further controlled by a few environment variables: